RTEMS/rtems-docs/eng/req/howto.rst

 Specify an API Header File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RTEMS :term:`API` header files are specified under ``spec:/if/rtems/*``.
+The RTEMS :term:`API` header files are specified under ``spec:/rtems/*/if``.
-Create a subdirectory with a corresponding name for the API, for example in :file:`spec/if/rtems/foo` for the `foo` API.
-In this new subdirectory place an :ref:`SpecTypeInterfaceHeaderFileItemType` item named :file:`header.yml` (:file:`spec/if/rtems/foo/header.yml`) and populate it with the required attributes.
+Create a subdirectory with a corresponding name for the API, for example in :file:`spec/rtems/foo/if` for the `foo` API.
+In this new subdirectory place an :ref:`SpecTypeInterfaceHeaderFileItemType` item named :file:`header.yml` (:file:`spec/rtems/foo/if/header.yml`) and populate it with the required attributes.

 .. code-block:: yaml

     SPDX-License-Identifier: CC-BY-SA-4.0 OR BSD-2-Clause
     copyrights:
-    - Copyright (C) 2020 embedded brains GmbH (http://www.embedded-brains.de)
+    - Copyright (C) 2020 embedded brains GmbH & Co.
+KG
     enabled-by: true
     interface-type: header-file
     links:
     - role: interface-placement
+      uid: /if/domain
+    - role: interface-ingroup
-      uid: /if/domains/api
+      uid: ../req/group
     path: rtems/rtems/foo.h
     prefix: cpukit/include
     type: interface